Capsule Networks Do Not Need to Model Everything

-So the routing algorithm computes the poses of output capsules and the connections between capsules of consecutive layers.
-The coupling coefficients are computed dynamically by the routing algorithm and they are dependent on the input~\cite{hinton-dynamic}.
-The coupling coefficients are determined by a ``routing softmax'' activation function, whose initial logits $b_{ij}$ are the log prior probabilities the $i$-th capsule should be coupled to the $j$-th one
+whose magnitude lies in the range [0, 1).
+The coupling coefficients are computed dynamically and depend on the input.
+They are determined by a ``routing softmax'' activation function, whose initial logits $b^{[l]}_{i,j}$ are the log prior probabilities that the $i$-th capsule should be coupled to the $j$-th one

-At the first step of the routing algorithm they are equals and then they are refined by measuring the agreement between the output $\vv_{j}$ of the $j$-th capsule and the prediction $\hat{\vu}_{j|i}$ for a given input.
-The agreement is defined as the scalar product $a_{ij} = \vv_{j} \cdot \hat{\vu}_{j|i}$.
+At the first step of the routing algorithm, they are equal, and then they are refined by measuring the agreement (defined as the scalar product) between the pose $\vu^{[l+1]}_j$ and the prediction $\hat{\vu}^{[l+1]}_{i,j}$ for a given input.
 At each iteration, the update rule for the logits is